-In the Solomon Islands, there is evidence of locally driven response by women, addressing the root causes of inequality by strengthening partnerships and localizing interventions.
-Through the Womanitarian Initiative of Oxfam Solomon Islands, funded by UN Women, women develop capacities and tools to support their families and communities in DRR.
+In the Solomon Islands, there was evidence of locally driven response by women that addressed the root causes of inequality by strengthening partnerships and localizing interventions.
+Through the Womanitarian Initiative of Oxfam Solomon Islands, funded by UN Women, women developed capacities and tools to support their families and communities in DRR.

-The case from Indonesia solidified the comments from the Solomon Islands by painting an accurate picture of the burden on youth, particularly adolescent girls who had to travel up to 2 hours daily to reach available water sources, due to drought.
-In Indonesia, youth are becoming change agents by strengthening their collective capacity through an Adolescent Toolkit, emphasizing community outreach and training strategies.
-Youth are active participants in the DRR process by engaging village government.
+The case from the drought-affected areas of Indonesia endorsed the messages from the Solomon Islands by painting an accurate picture of the burden on youth, particularly adolescent girls who had to travel up to 2 hours daily to reach available water sources.
+Youth in Indonesia are becoming change agents by strengthening their collective capacity through an Adolescent Toolkit, emphasizing community outreach and training strategies.
+They have been actively participating in the DRR process by engaging in village government.

 Although women are often on the front lines of most crises, as evidenced by a recent pilot project on gender, climate and security in Sudan, there is very little programming targeting women as leaders in recovery, risk reduction and peace building.
 There is an urgent need for (a) increased investment in resilience that is sensitive to gender and age, and diversity (b) collection of sex, age and disability disaggregated data and most of all (c) the recognition of the roles of women and other groups in recovery and resilience, making the invisible visible.
 The international community needs to move from commitment to action.